kgarczewski/ImageUploadAPI/README.md

     docker-compose run web python manage.py migrate
     docker-compose up --build

+Now to create superuser and have acces to django-admin run:

+    sudo docker exec -it imageuploadapi_web_1 python manage.py createsuperuser

+After that u can hit http://127.0.0.1:8000/admin/ and create users to have full app functionality.
+Than You can

 <h3>Uploading Images</h3>

 To upload an image, send a POST request to the /images/ endpoint, with the image file attached as a multipart/form-data payload.
 The API will respond with a JSON object containing the URL of the uploaded image, as well as any thumbnail URLs that apply to the user's plan.